codyorr4-roblox/SlimContainer/README.md

 -- Store the selected button ID (first button starting at 1, so 0 means nothing is selected) local selectedButtonID = 0

--- All containers must utilize a ListLayout or GridLayout instance. local gridLayout = gui:WaitForChild("GridLayout") gridLayout.CellPadding = UDim2.new(0,1,0,1)
-gridLayout.CellSize = UDim2.new(0.245, 0,0.163, 0)
+-- All containers must utilize a ListLayout or GridLayout instance.
+(YOU CAN USE THE PROPERTIES MENU TO FINE TUNE THIS EASIER) local gridLayout = gui:WaitForChild("GridLayout") gridLayout.CellPadding = UDim2.new(0,1,0,1) gridLayout.CellSize = UDim2.new(0.245, 0,0.163, 0)